jrasmusson/level-up-swift/11-JSON/1-json.md

 # JSON

-The key to parsing JSON is Swift are the JSONEncoder and JSONDecod
+The key to parsing JSON in Swift is the JSONEncoder and JSONDecoder.

 ## JSON > Swift